piepworks/cassettenest/README.md

 dev/start
 ```

-… to start the server as well as Browsersync.
+… to start the server as well as Tailwind + Browsersync.